orion-services/users_client/README.md

-# Orion User Client
+# Orion Users Client

-Orion User Client is a library to provide access to Orion User Service.
+Orion Users Client is a library to provide access to Orion User Service.

 ## Running in command line